Modules

 This module will enable students to critically develop their existing knowledge and understanding of current – and former – representations of crime and criminal justice.
 Through analytically deconstructing a wide array of historical, geographical, social and political representations of crime and criminal justice.
 Students upon the module will be encouraged to identify and assess how and why these representations of crime and criminal justice are constructed and disseminated among society.
 Considerations of gender, class, disability, age, race, religion and sex will therefore be acknowledged to emphasise the spectrum of individuals within society (sub-)consciously influential in, as well as influenced by representations of crime and criminal justice.
 Whilst the philosophical and theoretical concepts which are embedded throughout the module will serve to highlight to students the advantages and limitations of representations throughout practice.
 This module will allow students to acquire meaningful skills which can be pivotal in their personal and professional lives as champions of social justice reform.
 From having explored and discovered the pervasive influence representations hold over the ongoing (re-)configuration of culture in practice, as well as developing their digital proficiencies in communication.

-This module will explore the contribution of medical and scientific expertise in the management of mental illness.
-Furthermore, the convergence of mental health and criminal justice policy, legislation, systems and practice will be critically examined.
-There will be an exploration of the development of psychiatry and the medicalisation process, focussing on themes of power and control.
-The module will consider how historical treatments of mental illness have created false identities of mental illness being connected to crime and concepts of risk and dangerousness.
-These discussions will then expand to the criminal justice system through the mapping of theory, policy and practice in the area of public protection and offender assessment and management in the conventional criminal justice process.
-This content will enable students to develop a critically informed viewpoint on the ethical, practical and legal complexities of treating, assessing and managing offenders with a mental health disorder in the criminal justice and psychiatric systems.
-This will support students in understanding the complexities of assessing and managing so-called ‘dangerous’ or ‘high-risk’ offenders in practice, and to develop integrity to seek ways to proactively respond to these equality concerns.
+You will explore the contribution of medical and scientific expertise in society’s management of mental illness.
+You will examine experiences of people with mental ill health in the criminal justice system, analysing laws, policy, and practice in the areas of public protection and offender assessment and management.
+You will analyse the themes of power and control in the context of the development of psychiatry and the medicalisation process.
+You will learn how historical treatments of mental illness have created false identities of mental illness being connected to crime and concepts of risk and dangerousness.
+You will develop a critically informed viewpoint on the ethical, practical, and legal complexities of treating, assessing, and managing offenders with a mental health disorder in the criminal justice and psychiatric systems.
+You will develop an understanding of the complexities of assessing and managing so-called ‘dangerous’ or ‘high-risk’ offenders in practice.

 - Service Learning: Initiatives that combine community service with learning objectives, promoting social responsibility and civic engagement.